 Things to Do in Fuerteventura

-The Canary Islands sit just 70 miles off the coast of western Africa, but the setting of Fuerteventura’s Corralejo Dunes National Park might have you thinking you’re a lot closer.
-Indeed, this beachside nature reserve covers almost 3,000 hectares of sandy dune-filled landscape, and will give you the sensation that you’re visiting the Canaries’ continental neighbor as opposed to a beachy archipelago.
+The Canary Islands sit just 70 miles (113 kilometers) off the coast of western Africa.
+But the 6,425 acres (2,600 hectares) of rolling sand dunes within Fuerteventura’s Corralejo Dunes National Park (Parque Natural de Corralejo) might have you thinking you’re visiting the African continent as opposed to a beach-filled archipelago.

 When it comes to remoteness and volcanic landscapes, the Canary Islands are good at making you feel like you’re a world away.
 And the barely-a-village, bayside Majanicho only adds to that magic.
 It will have you feeling like you’re on an expedition on the face of the moon – albeit one that includes surf-worthy beaches and an ocean.